 Social network analysis has been widely applied in the context of environmental governance studies.
 The method has also been used to analyze 'the multiple interconnections among the various legal instruments, organizations, and public and private actors in regime complexes' (Gómez-Mera et al., 2020, p.
 10).
 Social network analysis displays information about the network of relations and interactions between actors.
 In the resulting network, nodes represent actors and are characterized by a unique identifier and attributes (e.g. type of organization).
 Edges represent the relational ties between nodes.
 Edges are characterized by directions (or lack thereof) and attributes (e.g. frequency of communication).
-A number of statistical measurements can be derived from the analysis of the network in order to determine its characteristics, including for instance the actors most interacted with and the ones who hold potential to act as intermediaries in the system (Table 2).
+A number of statistical measurements can be derived from the analysis of the network in order to determine its characteristics.
+The software Gephi v 0.10 (Bastian et al., 2009) was used to calculate degree of centrality and in betweenness centrality for each actor, identifying those most interacted with and potential system brokers.
+An unsupervised modularity algorithm (settings: randomize on, use wedge weights on, resolution 1.25) was used to identify clusters of nodes that were more densely connected together than to the rest of the network (Blondel et al., 2008).